streamnative/terraform-aws-cloud/README.md

 # terraform-aws-cloud

 This repository contains opinionated Terraform modules used to deploy and configure an AWS EKS cluster for the StreamNative Platform.
 It is currently underpinned by the [`terraform-aws-eks`](https://github.com/terraform-aws-modules/terraform-aws-eks) module.

 The working result is a Kubernetes cluster sized to your specifications, bootstrapped with StreamNative's Platform configuration, ready to receive a deployment of Apache Pulsar.

 For more information on StreamNative Platform, head on over to our [official documentation](https://docs.streamnative.io/platform).
-## Prerequisities
+## Prerequisites
 The [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) command line tool is required and must be installed.
 It's what we're using to manage the creation of a Kubernetes cluster and its bootstrap configuration, along with the necessary cloud provider infrastructure.

 We use [Helm](https://helm.sh/docs/intro/install/) for deploying the [StreamNative Platform charts](https://github.com/streamnative/charts) on the cluster, and while not necessary, it's recommended to have it installed for debugging purposes.